idvorkin/techdiary/notes/machine-learning.md

 ## ML at 10,000 feet

-ML is the ability for computers to build algorithms without explicit programming by having the algorithm be inferred by data.
-This is especially powerful as the computer can usually find patterns in large data sets that are too complicated for humans to find and express.
+ML is the ability for computers to build algorithms without explicit programming by having the machine infer the algorithm by looking at data.
+This is powerful as the computer can find patterns in large data sets that are too complicated for humans to find and express.

-The human equivalent of programming would be following a check list which someone else provided us.
+The human version of programming is following a check list which someone else provided.
 E.g. bake a cake by following the recipe.

-The human equivalent of ML would be following your intuition in making a stir fry.
-That intuition which you probably can't even articulate, has been built through countless experiences, some of which had positive and negative outcomes.
-(To remind you of the intuitive nature of this, you know not to put a strawberry into a stirfry)
+The human version of ML would be following your intuition.
+E.g making a stir fry from the stuff you find in the fridge.
+Your intuition which you can't even articulate, is built through countless experiences.
+That intuition knows not to put a banana in your stirfry.

 ## Hierarchy of Abstraction in the ML space

-Just like programming has various levels of abstraction so does ML.
-From most general to most specific.
+Programming has levels of abstraction and so does ML.
+The levels from most general to most specific are below.

 ### Using an ML Model

-This is the equivalent of using a high level API or library, something like IsPlural(word).
-These APIs can run locally like a library, or using a web service.
+This is the same as using a high level API or library, something like IsPlural(word).
+These APIs can run locally in a library, or remotely in a web service.

-Notice that from an API's users perspective, you don't know the implementation of the function, so you don't know (or care if low error rate) if the API is implemented with ML or explicit programming.
+Notice that the user of an API doesn't care about the implementation and so doesn't care if ML or programming implements the API.

-Usable ML Models running in the cloud are exposed from services like Microsoft's Cognitive Services and Amazon Translate.
+Web Services, like Microsoft's Cognitive Services and Amazon Translate, expose models for your application to use.

 ### Building an ML model by training an ML algorithm.

-This is the equivalent of using data structures and algorithms to build high level libraries.
+This is the same as using data structures and algorithms to build high level libraries.
 Think of creating a file system from B-Trees.

 Because the model is inferred implicitly, we need to provide data to build the model.
 These models are built by providing training data and hyper parameters (think parameters to data structures like the initial capacity of an auto-growing array)

 Models are relatively simple to describe but require data to train.

-Models can be created and trained locally with tools like sci-kit for small sets of training data.
-With large amounts of training data, models can built using large scale cloud providers like Amazon SageMaker or Azure ML Studio.
+To train a model on a reasonable sized dataset, use a tool like sci-kit.
+To train a model on a large data set, model use a cloud provider like Amazon SageMaker or Azure ML Studio.

 ### Implementing ML Algorithm

-This is the equivalent of implementing data structures and algorithms.
-As an example from conventional algorithms, a linked list and linked list insertion routine.
+This is the same as implementing data structures and algorithms.
+As an example from programming, a linked list data structure and insert routine.

-At this level of abstraction no data is required, as we're just building algorithms.
+At this level of abstraction no data is required, as we're building algorithms.
 Building these algorithms requires knowledge of hard math.

-The algorithm would usually be hard math, and written in languages like TensorFlow and PyTorch.
+The algorithm is often hard math, and written in languages like TensorFlow and PyTorch.

 ### Converting an ML model to hardware

-This is the equivalent of compiling C or assembly code to machine code.
+This is the same as compiling C or assembly code to machine code.
 The machine code can execute on different hardware.
 Unlike conventional programming ML algorithms are slow on CPUs fast on GPUs and fast on specialized hardware like CoreML for iOS and TensorFlow Lite for Android.
 CPU's are slowest because they are optimized for integer operations on few threads (E.g. high end CPU has 8 threads).
 GPUs are optimized for parallel floating point optimization (E.g.high end GPU has 560K threads).
 I'm not sure the performance of CoreML, but it can always be improved with hardware revisions (and I suspect it will be).

 ## What category of problems can ML algorithms solve

 ### Classification

 Given a sample, classify into a discrete set of known values.
 Mathematically F(sample):Enum.
-Training data must be labelled, into a discrete set of data.
+Find F. Training data must be labelled, into a discrete set of data.

 Classification can be binary (spam detection), or categorical (image recognition, sentiment analysis, speech recognition).
 Many classifier provide a confidence score (I'm 90% sure this is a cat, but 20% sure it's dog).